High-brilliance ultra-narrow-band x-rays via electron radiation in colliding laser pulses

-A compact light source in the x-ray regime with improved brilliance and narrow bandwidth (BW) is attractive for many scientific communities, e.g., for x-ray imaging of objects in biology \cite{Carroll_2003}, x-ray scattering diagnostics for nanoscale samples \cite{Wieland_2021,Li_2016,Hura_2009} in material science, x-ray spectroscopy of highly charged ions \cite{Bernitt_2012,Kuhn_2020}.
-Recently a new field of x-ray quantum optics has been advanced aimed at the coherent control of atomic nuclei using shaped resonant x-rays \cite{Burvenich_2006,Rohlsberger_2012,Heeg_2017,Heeg_2021,Vagizov_2014}, which requires especially narrow BW x-ray beams.
-Different schemes for narrowing the x-ray BW have been proposed involving temporal laser pulse chirping \cite{Terzic_2014,Seipt_2015,Kharin_2018,Maroli_2018,Seipt_2019}, or temporally varying polarization \cite{Valialshchikov_2021} to compensate the non-linear spectrum broadening due to the high field of the laser.
-Alternatively, with a low laser intensity (and low BW), the x-ray photon yield can be enhanced using a traveling-wave setup which allows an overlap of electron and laser beams longer than the Rayleigh length \cite{Debus_2010,Jochmann_2013}.
-However, all these approaches require the precise control of the pulse shape, phase or polarization, which is difficult especially in the high intensity domain.
+A compact brilliant x-ray light source with narrow bandwidth (BW) is an attractive tool, e.g., for x-ray imaging in biology \cite{Carroll_2003}, x-ray nanoscale diagnostics in material science \cite{Wieland_2021,Li_2016,Hura_2009}, x-ray spectroscopy of highly charged ions \cite{Bernitt_2012,Kuhn_2020}.
+Recently a new field of x-ray quantum optics has been advanced aimed at the coherent control of atomic nuclei using shaped resonant x-rays \cite{Burvenich_2006,Rohlsberger_2012,Heeg_2017,Heeg_2021,Vagizov_2014,Chumakov_2018,Kuznetsova_2017}, which requires especially narrow BW x-ray beams.
+Different schemes for narrowing the x-ray BW have been proposed involving temporal laser pulse chirping \cite{Ghebregziabher_2013,Terzic_2014,Seipt_2015,Kharin_2018,Maroli_2018,Seipt_2019}, or temporally varying polarization \cite{Valialshchikov_2021} to compensate the nonlinear spectrum broadening.
+Alternatively, the x-ray photon yield at low BW can be enhanced using a traveling-wave setup which allows an overlap of electron and laser beams longer than the Rayleigh length \cite{Debus_2010,Jochmann_2013}.
+However, all these approaches require the precise control of the pulse shape, phase or polarization, which is difficult in the high intensity domain.